 Diagnosing Food Allergies and Related Conditions in Children

-Our pediatric allergists are experts in diagnosing the full spectrum of food allergies -- including peanut, milk, and other common allergies -- as well as food intolerances, such as lactose or gluten intolerance.
+Our pediatric allergists are experts in diagnosing the full spectrum of food allergies -- including peanut, milk, and other common allergens -- as well as food intolerances, such as lactose or gluten intolerance.
 We also diagnose and treat the following complex allergic conditions that may cause serious complications.

 - Food Protein-Induced Enterocolitis Syndrome (FPIES)